picsoritdidnthappen/poidh-v3/docs-site/docs/using-poidh/confirming-a-claim.md

 Don't treat nomination as a "draft."

 Treat it as your final decision.

-[WARNING CALLOUT]

 There is no "undo" button.

 ---